karenying/blog.karenying.com/content/posts/2020-06-29--annoy-or-impress-your-coworkers-with-a-slack-bot-from-scratch.md

 ### Heroku Scheduler

-If you’ve used Heroku before, you’ll know that their free tier has limitations: namely your app “goes to sleep” after [30 minutes of inactivity](https://devcenter.heroku.com/articles/free-dyno-hours).
+If you’ve used Heroku before, you’ll know that their free tier has limitations: namely your app "goes to sleep" after [30 minutes of inactivity](https://devcenter.heroku.com/articles/free-dyno-hours).
 This would be fine except our app doesn’t have a frontend.
 Unless you manually deploy the app every time, it will forever be asleep after the initial 30 min.
 This is where [Heroku Scheduler](https://devcenter.heroku.com/articles/scheduler) comes in.

 In the case of lunchbot, we only want lunchbot to be awake before 12:32PM every weekday so the cron job can kick in and send the message.